Camethster/CSE310_Spring/Database_SQLite/README.md

 - Add Rows
 - Delete Rows

 This will be the basics for a multi-relational database.
-The software will carry over except for the many to many relationships.
+The software will carry over except for the many-to-many relationships.

 [Software Demo Video](https://youtu.be/bPP1E2cO5jAe)